theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC.md

 When submitting a script, as we did in the previous session, there are slightly different commands **and** flags to customise the submission.

 An example includes requesting an interactive login session.
-In Wolfpack, the command is `qrsh`, NCI GADi is `qsub -I ` and UNSW Katana is `qsub -l`.
+In Wolfpack, the command is `qrsh`, NCI GADi is `qsub -I ` and UNSW Katana is `qsub -I`.

 | Link | Details |
 | ---- | ---- |